- My own beauty and the beauty standards

 My own beauty and the beauty standards

-When Tomomi was 13 years old, she started feeling that she was ugly and fat because she did not look like people on TV, magazines, and advertisements everywhere.
-She felt that all the messages coming from them were, “This is beautiful.
+When Tomomi was 13 years old, she started feeling that she was ugly and fat because she did not look like the people on TV, magazines, and advertisements everywhere.
+She felt that the messages coming from them were, “This is beautiful.
 If you don’t fit in, you are not.”
-She tried to fit in those standards and did things to fit in even if it would hurt herself.
+She tried to fit into those standards and did things to fit in even if it would hurt herself.

 - Looks aren’t the only thing beautiful